So much for the Brookhaven Cluster. The new Cross Keys Brookhaven High School will NOT be in Brookhaven.

 Over the last several months, the administration has brought to the board potential candidate sites ranging from 25 to 35 acres in size along the Buford Highway corridor (between North Druid Hills Road and Clairmont Road), as the potential location of the new Cross Keys HS.

 The DeKalb County Board of Education voted to build the new Cross Keys HS at the former Briarcliff HS site this past Monday at the monthly board meeting.
 The 26.7 acre site includes the temporary John Lewis ES and North DeKalb stadium parking areas.
-NO VOTE

 The vote was split 3-4.
 The thee board members who represent the Cross Keys community (Orson, McMahan and Jester) were opposed to the Briarcliff site for the same reasons (more or less):